NavairaRehman/ICL-Router/README.md

 ## Data

-You shouldAll datasets are located in the *./data* directory.
+You can download the dateset from https://huggingface.co/datasets/lalalamdbf/ICL-Router.
+Please put it in ./data.
+All datasets are located in the *./data* directory.
 Below, we provide a brief description of each file:

 - *question_train.json* and *question_test.json*: These files contain the training and test sets, respectively, used for **Query Reconstruction Training**.
 - *train_router.json* and *test_router.json*: These files contain the training and test sets, respectively, used for **ICL Model Routing Training**.